simo-hue/LLM-Mob-As-Mobility-Interpreter/README.md

 # 3) It starts from the last processed file where it left off
 python veronacard_mob.py --append

+# 4) Use the POI in the middle of the trajectory as anchor ( as an EXAMPLE )
+python veronacard_mob.py --anchor middle
 ```

 **Project layout reminder**